-Kedia explains the prime reason for this is because other countries are yet to recognise yoga as a sport as well.
+Kedia explains the prime reason for this is because other countries are yet to recognise this practice as a sport as well.

 He says: “We have to find out.
 There has to be a Federation to take it forward and many other steps will be taken.
 Things are under discussion.”

-The health and recreational benefits of yoga are well documented, as it has gained widespread popularity in recent years among professional athletes and general public.
+The health and recreational benefits of this activity are well documented, as it has gained widespread popularity in recent years among professional athletes and general public.